wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/ds311-env-creation@linux-laptop.md

 - Installing matplotlib with `conda install -n ds311 matplotlib`
 - we refreshed the environment with `conda activate ds311`
 - conda env export --no-builds > ds311_env_linux-laptop_no-builds.yml
-- See if any updates are possible already with `conda update -n ds311 all`, most important change:
+- See if any updates are possible already with `conda update -n ds311 --all`, most important change:
   ```bash
   The following packages will be SUPERSEDED by a higher-priority channel: